lmnch/lrclient/README.md

 ## `lrc run ENDPOINT`

-Performs a rest call to the endpoint defined in `./endpoints/ENDPOINT.json`.
+Performs a rest call to the endpoint defined in the `ENDPOINT` file.
 Therefore, all variables are resolved (see [`Variables`](#variables)).
 Additional variables can be passed with `--localVariable "key: value"` or `-v "key: value` (can be used multiple times).

 ```
 USAGE:
-  $ lrc run module1/request1 --localVariable "user: lukas"
+  $ lrc run ./module1/request1.json --localVariable "user: lukas"

 production
 Headers: